ABOUT THIS PRODUCT

 Very high frequency (VHF) is the ITU designation for the range of radio frequency electromagnetic waves (radio waves) from 30 MHz to 300 MHz, with corresponding wavelengths of ten to one meters.

 There are certain physical, regulatory, and economic differences between VHF and UHF that one needs to evaluate before choosing between the two –

-UHF radio waves have much shorter wavelength of 12 inches to 24 inches as compared to that of VHF radio waves which ranges from 9 feet to 20 feet.
-Some of the consequences are much shorter length of antennas for UHF wireless microphone systems, reduced radio wave propagation both through the air and through other non-metallic materials, such as walls and human bodies resulting in potentially less transmitting range for comparable radiated power.
+UHF radio waves have much shorter wavelengths from 12 to 24 inches compared to VHF radio waves ranging from 9 to 20 feet.
+A few of the implications for UHF wireless microphone systems are much shorter antennas lengths, decreased radio wave transmission through both the air and other non-metallic materials, such as walls and human bodies, resulting in a significantly less transmission range for equivalent radiated power.

 Regulations on Equipment

 For FM signals in the UHF band, greater occupied bandwidth is allowed.
 This effectively permits greater deviation for potentially wider frequency range and wider dynamic range of the audio signal.
 Transmitter power allowed in also more which facilitates larger number of wireless microphone systems to be operated simultaneously.